 Antibiotics are the backbone of modern medicine and have increased life expectancy over the decades.
 While many of the “simple” microbial targets have already been identified, few new therapies have been developed and brought to market in recent years.
 Safeguarding our antibiotics from inappropriate use and expanding our current arsenal is critical to preserving efficacy of treatment and combating resistance.
 We have not delivered on this objective.

 The facts are staggering.
-An independent UK, which estimates that effective global action, the rise of drug-resistant infections could claim 10 million lives globally each year by 2050 and result in a cumulative loss from global output of 100 trillion USD.
+An independent UK Review on Antimicrobial Resistance, which estimates that effective global action, the rise of drug-resistant infections could claim 10 million lives globally each year by 2050 and result in a cumulative loss from global output of 100 trillion USD.

 Methicillin-resistant Staphylococcus aureus (MRSA) still remains a major public health threat globally, often occurring during hospital stays.
 In the US alone, the management of hospital and healthcare-acquired infections cost the health system an estimated $10MM USD per year and drug-resistant healthcare-acquired infections (HAIs) are on the rise.
 That means more dollars spent and more importantly, lives unnecessarily lost.